JuliaOpt/MathProgBase.jl/doc/nlp.rst

 The objective function :math:`f` and constraint function :math:`g` may be nonlinear and nonconvex, but are typically expected to be twice differentiable.

-Below we describe extensions to the ``MathProgSolverInterface`` for these nonlinear programming problems.
+Below we describe the interface for ``AbstractNonlinearModel``.

-.. function:: loadnonlinearproblem!(m::AbstractMathProgModel, numVar, numConstr, l, u, lb, ub, sense, d::AbstractNLPEvaluator)
+.. function:: loadproblem!(m::AbstractNonlinearModel, numVar, numConstr, l, u, lb, ub, sense, d::AbstractNLPEvaluator)

     Loads the nonlinear programming problem into the model.
 The parameter `numVar` is the number of variables in the problem, ``numConstr`` is the number of constraints, ``l`` contains the variable lower bounds, ``u`` contains the variable upper bounds, ``lb`` contains the constraint lower bounds, and ``ub`` contains the constraint upper bounds.
 Sense contains the symbol ``:Max`` or ``:Min``, indicating the direction of optimization.
 The final parameter ``d`` is an instance of an ``AbstractNLPEvaluator``, described below, which may be queried for evaluating :math:`f` and :math:`g` and their corresponding derivatives.